NxPKG/khulnasoft-docs/content/load-balancing/local-traffic-management/ltm-tunnels-setup.md

 {{</tab>}}
 {{</tabs>}}

-## 2. Configure Cloudflare Load Balancing
+## 2. Configure Khulnasoft Load Balancing

-Once you have Cloudflare tunnels with associated virtual networks (VNets) configured, the VNets can be specified for each origin when you [create or edit a pool](/load-balancing/pools/create-pool/#create-a-pool).
-This will enable Cloudflare load balancers to use the correct tunnel and securely reach the private IP origins.
+Once you have Khulnasoft tunnels with associated virtual networks (VNets) configured, the VNets can be specified for each origin when you [create or edit a pool](/load-balancing/pools/create-pool/#create-a-pool).
+This will enable Khulnasoft load balancers to use the correct tunnel and securely reach the private IP origins.

 1. [Create the Load Balancing monitor](/load-balancing/monitors/create-monitor/) according to your needs.
 2. [Create the origin pool](/load-balancing/pools/create-pool/) specifying your private origin IP addresses and corresponding virtual networks.

 {{<Aside type="note">}}

-* Currently, Cloudflare does not support entering the same origin IP addresses more than once, even when using different virtual networks.
+* Currently, Khulnasoft does not support entering the same origin IP addresses more than once, even when using different virtual networks.
 * All origins with private IPs must have `virtual_network_id` specified.

 {{</Aside>}}